TeamWanari/ui-select/README.md

-# What you for Wanari
+# Whats new for Wanari
 We needed to color the buttons dynamicallyon multiselect fields.
 So we made it possible the fastest way.
 ## Usage:
 ### HTML